spence-s/flat-xo/readme.md

     --space           Use space indent instead of tabs  [Default: 2] --no-semicolon    Prevent use of semicolons
     --prettier        Conform to Prettier code style
-    --plugin          Include third-party plugins  [Can be set multiple times] --extend          Extend defaults with a custom config  [Can be set multiple times] --quiet           Show only errors and no warnings
+		--react           Add react plugins and the xo-react config --plugin          Include third-party plugins  [Can be set multiple times] --extend          Extend defaults with a custom config  [Can be set multiple times] --quiet           Show only errors and no warnings